Donmark2k/Awesome_books_ES6/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank...
+I would like to appreciate [Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>